snordby/blog/Simple Things.md

 In my case, I need to use FAT32, so I use the command:
 > sudo mkfs.vfat /dev/sda

-sudo elevates my privilege to allow using mkfs, mkfs performs the formatting and /dev/sda points to the appropriate device.

 Then, I'm ready to add the ISO image to the drive. cd to the folder where you downloaded the image to.
 Then use these two commands:
 > sudo cp debian-12.7.0-amd64-netinst.iso /dev/sda